A How-to: Buying Investment Property With Less Pain and Lasting Business

 All That Legal Jazz

-It’s only natural that your first priority should be knowing where you’re allowed to buy foreign property in the first place.
+It’s only natural that before you start looking, you should check on where you’re allowed to buy foreign property in the first place.
 Countries like Portugal are working to make the process as easy as possible, while countries like Singapore have made it notoriously difficult.
 Start your research with this comprehensive list of foreign ownership restrictions.

 Know Your Taxes: Yes, they seem daunting…but everything is easier to find once you know what you’re looking for.
 These are the important taxes that may be relevant to your foreign property investment: